Jonathan Mellor (1846 – 1931)

 Jonathan’s father Lemuel married Elizabeth (Betsy) Billington in 1838 at St Nicholas church in Liverpool.
 She was the daughter of Joseph Billington, a joiner, and his wife Elizabeth (nee Smith)

-Lemuel’s wife, Elizabeth, died in 1858 and in 1861 he was living in Pennington’s Yard with daughters Betsy and Ann (born 1854) and sons Jonathan and Joseph (born 1855).
-His son, Lemuel was still with grandparents William and Mary in Pemberton’s Green.
-Daughter Sarah was staying with her sister Mary and her husband, Daniel Smith, a gardener at Windle Hill.
+Lemuel’s wife, Elizabeth, died in 1858.
+Inn 1861 he was living in Pennington’s Yard in Neston.
+His son Jonathan and daughter Betsy were still living with him as well his two youngest children Ann, born in 1854 and Joseph born in 1855.
+His son, Lemuel, was still with grandparents William and Mary in Pemberton’s Green and his daughter Sarah was staying with her sister Mary, now married to Daniel Smith, a gardener, at Windle Hill.

-In 1871 Lemuel was living in Brook Street with daughter, Sarah, and son, Joseph, now aged 16 who was also working as a fisherman.
-Ten years later Lemuel had moved to Pyke’s Weint where he lived still with his son Joseph, daughter Sarah, and grandson, Joseph.
-By 1891 he was living in Lion yard with Sarah and grandson Joseph.
+By the time of the 1871 Census, Lemuel was living in Brook Street with daughter, Sarah, and son, Joseph, now aged 16 who was also working as a fisherman.
+Ten years later he had moved to Pyke’s Weint where he lived still with his son Joseph, daughter Sarah, and grandson, Joseph.
+By 1891 he had moved to the Golden Lion yard where he was still living with Sarah and grandson Joseph.
 He died in 1898, aged 79.

 Brother – Lemuel Mellor (1848 – 1900)